william-swl/baizer/README.md

 #> 3 id-68  2.32 Fair  SI1     18026  8.47  8.31
 ```

-- more strict limitation to avoid the unexpected default behavior
+- stricter limitation to avoid the unexpected default behavior

 ``` r
 # default behavior of dplyr::filter, use column in data at first